 - Promote the emergence of a vibrant town center as a civic and cultural hub for Scappoose that is connected to surrounding neighborhoods and employment areas. - Encourage redevelopment and infill in the town center. - Support the growth and retention of local businesses.

-URA Incentives Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Storefront Grants/Loans
+URA Business Incentives Jul Aug Sept Oct Nov Dec Jan Feb Mar Apr May June Storefront Grants or Loans